Pick Your Promo: Free LLC + Free Service

 Advantages and Disadvantages of a Sole Proprietorship

-• No required state paperwork, unless specific licensing is required, such as an occupational license and/or business license.
+• No state paperwork, unless specific licensing is required, like an occupational license and/or business license.

-• No required annual state filings to complete, unless specific industry filings are required by your industry.
+• No annual state filings to complete unless your industry requires specific industry filings.

 • Business income and losses are passed through to the owner’s personal tax return.

-• There is no liability protection against commercial debts, lawsuits, and other obligations, so owners can be sued personally, putting all personal assets at risk.
+• No liability protection against commercial debts, lawsuits, and other obligations, so owners can be sued personally, putting all personal assets at risk.

-• It can be difficult to secure equity financing because many investors do not like investing in sole proprietorships.
+• It can be difficult to secure equity financing since many investors are less likely to invest in sole proprietorships.

-• Establishing business credit to obtain debt financing can be tricky because many financial institutions categorize the request as a personal loan instead of a business loan.
+• Establishing business credit to obtain debt financing can be tricky because most financial institutions see the request as a personal loan instead of a business loan.

 Limited Liability Company (LLC)

-An LLC is a legally separate business entity, which is formed under state law.
+An LLC is a legally separate entity formed under state law.
 There can be a single-member LLC or a multi-member LLC with multiple people.
 LLCs combine elements of a sole proprietorship, partnership, and corporation—and offer a great deal of flexibility for owners.
 The LLC owners determine their management framework, operational processes, and tax structure.

-LLCs end with the phrase, limited liability company, or the abbreviation, LLC.
-An LLC provides members with liability protection from the debts and obligations of the business.
-In other words, a business creditor or someone who sues the business is unable to go after the owner’s personal assets such as home, car, or personal bank account.
+LLCs end with the phrase, limited liability company, or “LLC.”
+As the name suggests, an LLC provides members with liability protection from the debts and obligations of the business.
+In other words, a business creditor or someone who sues the business cannot go after the owner’s personal assets like a home, car, or bank account.

 There are several important aspects to consider when forming an LLC, including: